 This item was last sold on : 05/24/13

 Sharlyn melons are available during late spring and summer.

 The Sharlyn melon has a cracked skin with tan and yellow-orange coloring.
-Superficially resembling an elongated Cantaloupe, the Sharlyn does not possess the sweet unctuous flavor of Cantaloupes, rather a more restrained balance of sweetness.
+Superficially resembling an elongated cantaloupe, the Sharlyn does not possess the sweet unctuous flavor of cantaloupes, rather a more restrained balance of sweetness.
 Its pale orange flesh is soft near the center and more firm near the rind.
 Its aromatics are both floral and fruity.
 Its flavor and aroma often improve after harvest, though the sugar content remains the same.
-Sharlyn melons have a short shelf-life and should be eaten within a week of harvested when ripe.
+Sharlyn melons have a short shelf-life and should be eaten within a week of harvesting when ripe.

 Sharlyn melons may be substituted for Crenshaw melons.
 Pair with lemons, yogurt, honey, chiles, sheep's milk cheese and vanilla.
 Serve in salads, cold soups and beverages.
 To store, keep melons at room temperature two to three days.
 Refrigerate ripe or cut melon up to three days.